Clinical Placement B1

 Content

-• In discussion with the placement coordinator, trainees must consider the requirement for breadth of experience as well as their own skill development needs.
-It is a requirement of the program that trainees have experience with a wide range of client problems (e.g., acute as well as chronic presentations), across the age range (i.e., child, adolescent, adult, older adult), settings (e.g., inpatient, outpatient, day patient, community), and employ a variety of clinical skills (e.g., assessment, treatment, professional).
+- In discussion with the placement coordinator, trainees must consider the requirement for breadth of experience as well as their own skill development needs.
+It is a requirement of the course that trainees have experience with a wide range of client problems (e.g., acute as well as chronic presentations) across the lifespan (i.e., child, adolescent, adult, older adult) and in different settings (e.g., inpatient, outpatient, day patient, community).
+Trainees are also expected to employ a variety of clinical skills (e.g., assessment, treatment, professionalism).

 Study resources